docQodly/docs/docs/concepts/orda/glossary.md

 ## Datastore

-A datastore is the interface object provided by ORDA to reference a structure and access its data.
-The main database, returned by the `ds` command, is available as a datastore (the main datastore).
+A datastore is the interface object provided by ORDA to reference a model and access its data.
+The model, returned by the `ds` command, is available as a datastore (the main datastore).

 A datastore provides:

 *	a connection to a database
 *	a set of dataclasses to work with the database

-The database can be a local database (the Main datastore), or a server database exposed as REST resource (a Remote datastore).

-A datastore references only a single database.
-It is, however, possible to open several datastores to access several databases.

 ## DataStore class